MicrosoftDocs/power-automate-docs/articles/process-advisor-share.md

 - The system administrator in the environment.

-- Any security role that has share permissions on system entities in the process mining capability.
+- Any security role that has share permissions on system entities of the process mining capability.

 ## Share panel